Raccoons-Army/mei-es-arsoft-odsoft-g007/README.md

 #### Modular Monolith Architecture
 - The project demonstrates elements of a modular monolith architecture by organizing the system into domain-specific packages.
 However, these packages still contain significant dependencies on each other, resulting in notable coupling between components.
 ---

+### Alternatives of Design

+#### Event-Driven Architecture
+**Overview:** Architecture where components communicate through events, allowing for decoupling of services and flexibility in adding new implementations.

+**Implementation:**
+- Define an event bus where services can publish and subscribe to events related to database operations, IAM actions, etc.
+- Each implementation listens for relevant events and responds accordingly.
+- Use configuration to determine which services are active and how they respond to events.

+**Benefits:**
+- Highly decoupled architecture, enabling flexible and scalable systems.
+- New services can be added or modified without impacting existing ones.

+**Challenges:**
+- Complexity in managing event flow and ensuring event delivery.
+- Debugging can become more challenging as the flow of events may not be linear.
+---